undecaf/storage-composer/README.md

 making up the file system mounted at `/boot` if such a file system exists.
 Otherwise, the MBR goes to all target drives of the root file system.

-#### When run again shortly after creating a target with MD/RAID, StorageComposer sometimes appears to hang.
-Why?
+#### Why does StorageComposer sometimes appears to hang when run again shortly after creating a target with MD/RAID?
 Immediately after being created, the RAID starts an initial resync.
 During that time, RAID performance is quite low, notably for RAID5 and RAID6.
 Since StorageComposer queries all block devices (including RAIDs) repeatedly, this